-The Video Processor Frame will boot up with the new IP address.
-Communications will no longer occur with any Kayenne system devices that are configured to use the old Video Processor Frame IP address.
+The device will boot up with the new IP address.

+When a Video Processor Frame IP address has been changed, communications will no longer occur with any Kayenne K-Frame system devices that are configured to use the old frame IP address.
 You will need to go to each device and change the address they use to communicate with the Video Processor Frame.